Jean-Tinland/simple-bar-server/README.md

 pm2 save
 ```

+> On the first run, node will ask for Übersicht control permissions.
+You need to allow it to be able to refresh simple-bar automatically on simple-bar-server restart.

 ## Configuration

 The server can be configured by editing the `config.json` file in which you can set the ports for both the server and the websocket.